ubc-library-rc/intro-git/content/lesson_plan.md

 - Create a Git repository on their local machine and track changes
 - Create a remote repository on Github
-- Link a local Git repository to a remote Github repository and sync changes
+- Link a local Git repository to a remote GitHub repository and sync changes
-- List Git and Github features for project development and team collaboration
+- List Git and GitHub features for project development and team collaboration

 ## Schedule